riddhesh-jangid/riddhesh-jangid/README.md

 ### RIDDHESH JANGID
 #### :computer: Data Analyst
-##### I have been working as Data Analyst in Infosys.
-I accept freelacing work for same and chrome extension.
+##### I have been working as Data Analyst.
+I accept freelacing work for same and for chrome extension.
 <hr/>